raspberrypilearning/rpi-uds/en/step_2.md

     ultrasonic.when_out_of_range = bye
     ```

+--- /task ---

 Now these triggers are set up, you'll see "hello" printed when your hand is in range, and "bye" when it's out of range.

+--- task ---

-+ You may have noticed that the sensor distance stopped at 1 metre.
-This is the default maximum and can also be configured on setup:
+1m is the default maximum distance and can also be configured on setup:

     ```python
     ultrasonic = DistanceSensor(echo=17, trigger=4, max_distance=2)
     ```

 Or after setup:

     ```python
     ultrasonic.max_distance = 2
     ```

+--- /task ---

+--- task ---

-+ Try different values of `max_distance` and `threshold_distance`.
+Try different values of `max_distance` and `threshold_distance`.

+--- /task ---